-This setup allows for several ways of controlling spin polarization.
-In \cref{fig:current_magnetic_field}(d), we show the polarization together with the total current.
-By varying $\delta$ from $\delta\simeq 0.2\omega$ to $\delta\simeq0.8\omega$, we are able to shift from a direct PAT resonance with a strong spin polarization in one direction to a one-photon PAT resonance with a strong spin polarization in the opposite one.
+This setup offers several ways to control spin polarization.
+In \cref{fig:current_magnetic_field}(d), we show the polarization along with the total current.
+By varying $\delta$ from $\delta\simeq 0.2\omega$ to $\delta\simeq0.8\omega$, we can shift from a direct PAT resonance with a strong spin polarization in one direction to a one-photon PAT resonance with a strong spin polarization in the opposite direction.
 Hence, polarization can be inverted without crossing the resonance at $\delta=0$.
 Since $\delta$ is often one of the easiest parameters to control in experimental setups, this allows us to generate highly tunable fully spin-polarized currents.
-This is remarkable, since the spin-flip amplitude in this case has been considered very small ($\chi=0.1$).
+Remarkably, this can be achieved even when the spin-flip amplitude is considered very small ($\chi=0.1$).
 With a correct tuning of $\chi$ and $\tau$ (reducing the width of the spin-conserving resonances), the spin polarization can be adjusted to an even larger degree.

-We note a slight asymmetry in the spin polarization in the two adjacent highly polarized peaks at $\delta\simeq 0.2\omega$ and $\delta\simeq0.8\omega$ resulting from the OME term.
-This can be seen in \cref{fig:current_magnetic_field}(c), where the resonance lines have different widths depending on whether they cross the $E_z=\pm\omega$, $\delta=\pm\omega$ points or not.
+We note a slight asymmetry in the spin polarization in the two adjacent highly polarized peaks at $\delta\simeq 0.2\omega$ and $\delta\simeq0.8\omega$, resulting from the OME term.
+This is evident in \cref{fig:current_magnetic_field}(c), where the resonance lines have different widths depending on whether they cross the $E_z=\pm\omega$, $\delta=\pm\omega$ points or not.
 For $\beta_{\mathrm{SO}}\rightarrow0$, the current associated with the two resonances has the same absolute value of polarization (and is close to $P_\sigma=\pm 1$, respectively).

-Tunning the frequency of the ac voltage, the setup allows another mode of generating spin-polarized currents.
-The DQD can be initialized in a configuration in which direct resonances without photons are energetically disfavored.
-Then, applying a voltage with the frequency tuned to either the spin-conserving or the spin-flip resonance with absorption or emission or photons, the resulting current will be spin-polarized in one direction or the other, depending on the spin of the initial state.
-Both modes of operation allow for fully electric control of the spin polarization of the current without the need to modify the magnetic fields, which enables fast control of the current under experimental conditions.
+Tuning the frequency of the ac voltage allows for another method of generating spin-polarized currents in the setup.
+The DQD is initialized in a configuration where direct resonances without photons are energetically disfavored, and the voltage frequency is tuned to either the spin-conserving or the spin-flip resonance with absorption or emission of photons.
+The resulting current is spin-polarized, with the polarization defined by spin state in resonance.
+This enables fully electric control of the spin polarization of the current without the need to modify the magnetic fields, allowing for fast control of the current under experimental conditions.